amueller69/Law-School-Notes/Fall-2018/CivPro/02-Personal_Jurisdiction_and_Forum_Access/01-Personal_Jurisdiction.md

 #### *International Shoe Co. v.
 Washington*

 D has incorporated in DE.
 It has deliberately conducted its business activities in such a way to limit the states that can assert jurisdiction over it (e.g. no offices/storage of merchandise, f.o.b. shipping, etc).
 Washington sues for failure to contribute to unemployment fund under statute.
 Fundamental question of law: whether D, consistent with the limitations of the due process clause, has made itself amenable to proceedings in WA by its activities in the state.
 State of WA Supreme court held the continuous flow of its products into state was sufficient to constitute "doing business" so as to make it amenable to suit in WA.
-U.S Supreme court affirms, holding that activities in forum State established “sufficient minimum contacts” that do not offend traditional notions of fair play and substantial justice in asserting personal jurisdiction.
+U.S Supreme court affirms, holding that **activities in forum State established “sufficient minimum contacts” that do not offend traditional notions of fair play and substantial justice in asserting personal jurisdiction**.
 Looking at the quality of the in-state activity, court found they were regular and systematic, resulting in large volume of business through which D received benefits and protections of WA laws.
 These contacts, when balanced with the inconveniences that would result from holding D amenable to suit, were sufficient enough for court to find that jurisdiction would not be unreasonable or violate due process.

 ### Specific-Act Statutes